marsavar/London-API/README.md

 # London-API

-An API that calls https://bpdts-test-app.herokuapp.com/ and returns people who are listed as either living in London, or whose current coordinates are within 50 miles of London.
+An API, built with Maven and Spring Boot, that calls https://bpdts-test-app.herokuapp.com/ and returns people who are listed as either living in London, or whose current coordinates are within 50 miles of London.

-Built with Maven and Spring Boot.

 ## GET methods